A Guide to Trusts: Everything You Need to Know

 Person using a computer to set up a trust

-1. Establish your primary reasons for creating a trust
+1. Establish your primary reasons for creating a trust.

-3. Write your trust document
+3. Write your trust document.

-5. Create and fund your trust
+5. Create and fund your trust.

 Resources for Setting Up a Trust

 Setting up a trust is not overly complicated, especially since lawyers and financial advisers can walk you through the process.
-To help make trust creation even easier, check out some of the following resources:

 Frequently Asked Questions About Trusts